mccamon/main-site/lina.md

 ![](assets/images/lina-photo.jpg)

-I am currently a Tutor and Youth Development Professional at Boys and Girls Club of Kansas City in Olathe.
-Earlier this year I earned my Associates of Sciences and Associates of Liberal Arts from JCCC, and have also completed 90 hours in K-6 Childhood Education at Emporia State University.
-I have experience working in childcare and teaching roles, including serving as a teachers' assistant to afternoon kindergarten classes during my senior year of high school.
+I am currently a lead teacher at Small Beginnings Montessori in Overland Park.
+Recently, I completed my Associate of Sciences and Associate of Liberal Arts from JCCC, and have also completed 90 hours in K-6 Childhood Education at Emporia State University.
+I have experience working in childcare and teaching roles, including serving as a teacher’s assistant to afternoon kindergarten classes during my senior year of high school.

 <a href="mailto:lina@mccamon.ong">Mail</a> ~ Instagram ~ Facebook

 ***

+## Small Beginnings Montessori, Overland Park, KS
+### Lead Teacher [August 2023-Present]
+- Supervise and monitor children between the ages of 3 months to 5 years old.
+- Plan and implement age-appropriate lessons and activities.
+- Communicate with parents, providing updates and concerns about their child.
+- Manage and resolve conflicts between students.
+- Track and report student progress to leadership and parents.
+- Assist with the daily routines.

 ## Boys & Girls Club of Kansas City, Olathe Unit
 ### Tutor and Youth Development Professional - K-12  [November 2020 to Present]